History of Liberty Hall

 Narcissa Goree Tait

-This is Narcissa's graduation portrait from Judson College, the fifth oldest women’s college in the United States.
+This is Narcissa's graduation portrait from Judson College, the fifth oldest women’s college in the United States (closed in 2021).
 Jewett Hall, the college's main building is in the background.
 She was valedictorian of her class and is shown in her "uniform dress" of plain worsted wool — silk and jewelry were not tolerated.